Databricks: 2013-2021

 Databricks grew out of the AMPLab project at University of California, Berkeley that was involved in making Apache Spark, an open-source distributed computing framework built atop Scala.
 The company was founded by Ali Ghodsi, Andy Konwinski, Arsalan Tavakoli-Shiraji, Ion Stoica, Matei Zaharia, Patrick Wendell, and Reynold Xin.

-In November 2017, the company was announced as a first-party service on Microsoft Azure via the integration Azure Databricks.
+In November 2017, the company was announced as a first-party service on Microsoft Azure via integration Azure Databricks.